What Are Pannier Bags?

 Saddlebags and panniers are designed for similar purpose - to carry off luggage from the riders’ backs (in differing capacities).
 Each has its own qualities, and you should know about their differences before you plan to buy them.

-In terms of weight, a pannier will usually weigh more than a saddlebag or saddle pack.
+In terms of weight, a pannier bike bag will usually weigh more than a saddlebag or saddle pack.
 A saddlebag typically attaches underneath the bike saddle and is mean for smaller items.

 Panniers may also come with carrying handles and shoulder straps.
 Saddblebags will usually be detachable pouches with no handles.